Reverlight/post_project/README.md

 - User JWT authorization

 ## How to install
-Application for creating contacts with corresponding search by all the fields.
 * Install python 3
 * Create virtualenv
 * Git clone this repository